SorrySomethingWentWrong/libft/README.md

 # libft
-Library c that you create for your personal usage you can personalize it as you want.
+Library C99 that I created for my personal usage, you can personalize it as you want.
 This is my version.